fabantoine/Rocket_Fab/README.md

-# MMOFPS
+# Rocket Fab
-Try to release a MMOFPS with pycharm
+Try to release a RL Like with pycharm